CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.=[02/Bit/Sec_02]

-2.Ti=“Covered entity”
+2.Ti=“{Covered_entity}”

 2.1.Ti=In General

-2.1.0.sec=“Covered entity” means a person that {uses.or} {personal_data} in or affecting interstate commerce.
+2.1.0.sec=“{Covered_entity}” means a person that {uses.or} {personal_data} in or affecting interstate commerce.
 Such term does not include—

-2.1.1.sec=the Federal Government, the Government of any State, the Government of any Indian tribe, or any political subdivision, department, agency, component, entity, or instrumentality thereof;
+2.1.1.sec=the Federal Government, the Government of any {State}, the Government of any Indian tribe, or any political subdivision, department, agency, component, entity, or instrumentality thereof;

 2.1.2.sec=any employee, officer, agent, contractor, or organization working on behalf of an entity described in subparagraph (A), with regard to data processed on behalf of such entity;